 To start the cluster run the following command:

 To stop the cluster run the following command:

-Balancer has been changed to work with multiple Namenodes in the cluster to balance the cluster.
-Balancer can be run using the command:
+The Balancer has been changed to work with multiple Namenodes.
+The Balancer can be run using the command:

-"$HADOOP_PREFIX"/bin/hadoop-daemon.sh --config $HADOOP_CONF_DIR --script "$bin"/hdfs start balancer [-policy <policy>]
+[hdfs]$ $HADOOP_PREFIX/sbin/hadoop-daemon.sh --config $HADOOP_CONF_DIR --script $HADOOP_PREFIX/bin/hdfs start balancer [-policy <policy>]

-Step 2: Refresh all the Namenodes to pick up the new exclude file.
+Step 2: Refresh all the Namenodes to pick up the new exclude file:

-The above command uses HDFS configuration to determine the Namenodes configured in the cluster and refreshes all the Namenodes to pick up the new exclude file.
+The above command uses HDFS configuration to determine the configured Namenodes in the cluster and refreshes them to pick up the new exclude file.

-The web page provides the following information:
+The Cluster Web Console provides the following information:

 A cluster summary that shows the number of files, number of blocks, total configured storage capacity, and the available and used storage for the entire cluster.